StephaneRv/Intro-To-Mobile-App-LaureaUAS/README.md

 Creation of a simple mobile app using React-Native and Ionic frameworks for the second module of the Mobile App Design course from Laurea University Of Applied Sciences.

-Note: If you want to try the app by cloning the repository, the weather feature won't work as the rapidapi key is not given.
+Note: If you want to try the app by cloning the repository, the weather feature won't work as the RapidAPI API key has not been pushed.